jeffreychan637/battlefieldbot/README.md

-# battlebot
+# Battlefield Bot
 This is a project to create a car that can take in voice commands to detect a target, fire at it, or retreive the target.
+This kind of robot would be extremely used in a battlefield environment, thus earning the name, Battlefield Bot.

 The car will be controlled via a PSOC 4 microcontroller.
 For the scope of this project, the car will not actually fire or retrieve targets but simply receive commands to fire as well as be able to drive up to a target and back.